charli-zzz/vehicle-query-engine/README.md

 });
 ```

-This keeps the frontend behavior predictable and makes the query layer easy to
+This keeps the frontend behavior predictable and leaves room to scale the data
-replace later if the data source changes.
+access later.
+For example, if the app eventually used separate local lists or
+separate backend endpoints for cars, bikes, and spaceships, that change could be
+handled behind the query layer without making the page component responsible for
+those data-source details.

 ## Card Design